 \subsection{Overall Procedure of ODE}

-Generally, ODE incorporates cross-client data storage and on-client data evaluation to coordinate mobile devices to store valuable samples collaboratively, simultaneously speeding up model training and improving inference accuracy of the final model.
+incorporates cross-client data storage and on-client data evaluation to coordinate mobile devices to store valuable samples, speeding up model training process and improving inference accuracy of the final model.
 The overall procedure is shown in Figure \ref{fig: overall design}.

+\textbf{Key Idea.} Intuitively, the cross-client data storage component coordinates clients to store the high-quality data samples with different labels to avoid highly overlapped data stored by all clients.
+And the on-client data evaluation component instructs each client to select the data having similar gradient with the global data distribution, which reduces the data heterogeneity among clients while also preserves personalized information.

-\textbf{Cross-Client Data Storage.} Before the FL process, the central server coordinates clients to store valuable data samples from different data distribution regions, by collecting rough distribution information from each client (\ding{172}) and solving the optimization problem in (9), which can be efficiently calculated through our greedy solution (\ding{173}).
+\textbf{Cross-Client Data Storage.} Before the FL process, the central server collects data distribution information and storage capacity from all clients (\ding{172}), and solving the optimization problem in (9) through our greedy approach (\ding{173}).

-\textbf{On-Client Data Evaluation.} During the FL process, clients conduct the on-device data evaluation and selection by leveraging our proposed data valuation metric in (\ref{value definition}) and the global gradient estimator $\hat{g}$ in (\ref{ref:local_gradient}).
-Specifically, in the $t^{th}$ training round, non-selected clients, selected clients and server perform different operations:
+\textbf{On-Client Data Evaluation.} During the FL process, clients train the local model in participating rounds, and utilize idle computation and memory resources to conduct on-device data selection in non-participating rounds.
+In the $t^{th}$ training round, non-selected clients, selected clients and the server perform different operations: